mahmoudnour2/Quinn-Mccloskey-Algorithm/README.md

 # Quinn-Mccloskey-Algorithm
-This is an efficient algorithm to get minimized logic expressions of boolean expressions

 This is an efficient algorithm to get minimized logic expressions of boolean expressions The algorithm works for any number of variables.

 Instructions to use the program: